verbb/formie/docs/templates/render-options.md

 }) }}
 ```

-When `csrfInput` is `false`, enable [cached form token refresh](/frontend/cached-forms) so Formie can inject a fresh CSRF input on initialization.
+When `csrfInput` is `false`, enable [cached form token refresh](/frontend/cached-forms) so Formie can inject a fresh CSRF input on initialisation.

 ### `templateVars`